 - (1) From the Board of Directors, a Chair will be elected to schedule and preside\ over all meetings of the Local 1000 Board of Directors and the Local 1000 Executive Committee.
-The Chair of the board will serve at the pleasure of the Board of Directors and may be removed as Chair and replaced by a majority vote of the Local 1000 Board of Directors. - (2) With the exception of SBACs and their respective BUNCs, appointing all committee members, including the Hearing Panel, subject to disaffirmation by the Local 1000 Board of Directors, and designating an ex-officio member of all committees from the Board. - (3) Electing from the Board, a representative of Local 1000 on the CSEA Board of Directors.
+The Chair of the board will serve at the pleasure of the Board of Directors and may be removed as Chair and replaced by a majority vote of the Local 1000 Board of Directors.
+The Board Chair may not simultaneously hold an office that is part of the Officers' Committee other than Board Chair. - (2) Performing such other duties as may be prescribed by the Bylaws, this Policy File, or as needed by the Local 1000 Board of Directors.
+Any and all other such duties to be placed under the governance of the three aforementioned governing bodies best suited to the need of the circumstance at the time.
+Said placement to be determined by the